swiftlang/swift-evolution/proposals/NNNN-package-manager-tools-version.md

 the package's Swift tools version to specify that it requires that version of the Swift tools.

-When an incompatible revision is made to the PackageDescription API, the Swift Package Manager will continue to include the older version of the PackageDescription module for backwards compatibility.
+The Swift Package Manager will continue to include the Swift 3 version of the PackageDescription module for backwards compatibility, in addition to including the new version of the PackageDescription module, as designed in a forthcoming evolution proposal.
 The Swift tools version shall determine which version of the PackageDescription module will be used when interpreting the Package.swift manifest.

 The Swift Tools Version will also determine which Swift language compatibility version should be used when interpreting the Package.swift manifest.